 We’re excited to share this guest post about the best bars in Rotterdam for craft beer.
 Tina is a fellow Rotterdammer, but a real born and raised one.
-We share a love of craft beer, although she’s definitely more of an expert (she’s currently studying to be a beer sommelier!).
+We share a love of craft beer, although she’s definitely more of an expert (she’s a beer sommelier!).
 She writes 010 Beer Blog, providing an incredible amount of information about craft beer both here and around the world.
 We asked her to share her recommendations for the best bars in Rotterdam for craft beer.
 She’s also given her expert tips for which beers to choose at each place.
 We can’t wait to try them all for ourselves.

 If you have been reading this beautiful travel blog, you’ll know Sarah’s a great photographer, an enthusiastic foodie and a brave adventurer.
 What you may not know is that both she and Justin like craft beer!
 Our mutual beer interest led us to meet on Instagram (isn’t social media just amazing?) and later on in real life in our adopted hometown.